aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 ### Transformational Potential

-This vehicle represents more than advanced automotive engineering—it embodies the practical realization of Equidistributed Financial Freedom principles applied to transportation:
+This vehicle represents more than advanced automotive engineering—it embodies the practical realization of Equidistri ed Financial Freedom principles applied to transportation:

 **For EDS Network Members:**
 - Free access to premium transportation eliminating one of life's largest expenses